Editorial Style Guide

 waitlist (n.), wait-list (v.)

-Web Use the uppercase W (AP style).
-It refers to the World Wide Web; it is not an acronym, so it should not be expressed in all capital letters.
-The Web is a subset, like email, of the Internet.
+web Lowercase.
+It refers to the World Wide Web, which is a subset, like email, of the internet.
 They are not synonymous and should not be used interchangeably.
-Also see Internet, intranet.
+Also, website, webcam, webfeed, webmaster, webpage, but web address, web browser.
+Also see internet, intranet.
+(AP style change effective June 1, 2016)

 well Hyphenate as part of a compound modifier: Students will be able to develop their own well-constructed arguments.
 Also see good, well.